Am I Really Addicted To My Gadgets And Software?

 The human brain uses a complex system of senses, thoughts, and feelings to help us survive our environment.
 Feelings, most precisely, play a very vital role in warning us that something may be wrong.
 The brain interprets all these signals and determines what, if any, action should be taken.
 What do you think would happen if that delicate system ceased to function properly?
 I’m not a psychology therapist or shrink, but I’m relatively sure it would be a real mess.
 Instead of processing our thoughts and feelings and doing something about them, we boot-up a gadget to help us do so.
 In other words, you are substituting your brain with a machine; little wonder we have Robots!

-It’s a logical phenomenon; at work, you get pissed by your boss or worst still, a colleague; at home, your wife gets on your nerves or your kid does something real bad; on the road; you get annoyed by a bad driver; just name it.
-From time to time, each of us feels small, wronged and helplessly vulnerable; it’s only human.
+It’s a logical phenomenon; at work, you get pissed by your boss or worst still, a colleague; at home, your wife gets on your nerves or your kid does something real bad; on the road; you get annoyed by a bad driver; just name it, even tho you love your kids and your wife you may even had gotten intention bracelets for you and her.
+Still from time to time, each of us feels small, wronged and helplessly vulnerable; it’s only human.
 Under normal circumstances, you spend time comprehending, interpreting, and overcoming these feelings.
 But what if, instead of listening to your feelings and processing your thoughts, you play a video game, listen to your iPod, text or call somebody, Instant Message, e-mail, or check out the latest Hollywood trailer or some moronic reality show on YouTube video?

 In short, you escape it for a while (at least you think you’re escaping); but you’re not.
 The original problem continues to manifest and nothing gets resolved.
 Unresolved feelings don’t simply go away; they become part of your survival mechanism, thereby aggravated, hence difficult to ignore.
 If those issues are ignored on a consistent basis, they fester like a wound that’s not allowed to heal.
 They begin to leak out anytime we’re reminded of them; and when you can’t get your fix on your gadget, you get overly offended, point fingers, become enraged, blame everything and everybody.
 You are as good as a ‘dead man walking’